veit/python-basics-tutorial/docs/types/sets.rst

     When a sequence is made into a set, duplicates are removed.
 Line 4 and 6
     The keyword is used to check whether an object belongs to a set.

+Sets behave like collections of :doc:`Dictionary <dicts>` keys without associated values.

+However, the speed advantage also comes at a price: sets do not keep the elements elements in the correct order, whereas :doc:`lists` and :doc:`tuples` do.
+If the order is important to you, you should use a data structure that remembers the order.

 Summary
 -------